wasim-ullah/wasim-blog/content/blog/linkedin-dwell-algorithm.md

 | Positive signals are rather sparse   | No shortage of signals |

 For marketers, that means you have to craft LinkedIn posts that not only capture peoples’ attention, but hold it for an extended period of time.

+Another great article that is related to this topic is <a href="https://www.buzzfeednews.com/article/ryanmac/why-are-these-posts-taking-over-your-linkedin-feed-because" target="_blank">People Are Flooding LinkedIn With Strange Stories.
+We’re Calling Them Broetry</a> by Buzzfeed.